RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_business_data.rst

 you can calculate which countries have the largest or smallest GNI, the income per capita of women and men, and so on.

 a.
 Remember, finding the maximum value of a column does not mean we know which country it corresponds to.
 Therefore, we can use the ``MATCH`` and ``INDEX`` functions to fix this problem.
-Let's find what country corresponds the maximum value of GNI.
+Let's find what country corresponds to the maximum value of GNI.
 First, calculate the maximum GNI in cell M193, then in cell M194 type ``=MATCH(M193, M2:M192, 0)``.
    Notice that the match function searches for the value in cell M193 in the range ``M2:M192``, and the 0 tells Google Sheets that the data is not sorted.
 The 0 is important because, without it, sheets will assume the data is sorted and will stop when it finds a value greater than the value in M194.